TechLabCommunity/AFArray/README.md

   AFAString exploded = AFAString::explode(';', s); //[hi, this, is, a ...]
 ```

-_Explode_ method is the opposite one.
+_Implode_ method is the opposite one.
 It converts a AFArray<String> into a string with a separator.

 ```C++
   AFAString collection;